alastairreid/RelatedWork/_papers/torlak:pldi:2014.md

 Indeed, a key insight seems to be that SDSL's have a significant amount of concrete evaluation in loops/recursion.

-Rosetta also differs from bounded model-checking in how it merges symbolic
+Rosette also differs from [bounded model-checking] in how it merges symbolic
 values: for each shape of the values, a separate symbolic value is constructed.

-Rosetta is demonstrated/evaluated on an OpenCL synthesis task, an XPath synthesis task and an information flow verification task.
+Rosette is demonstrated/evaluated on an OpenCL synthesis task, an XPath synthesis task and an information flow verification task.

 This forms the basis of a number of other projects including [Serval][nelson:sosp:2019].

+There are a number of optimizations to make Rosette perform well: type-driven [state merging] (using the shape of data structures to determine which states to merge);
+[case-splitting] using the `for/all` construct.
+More broadly, Rosette introduced "symbolic reflection": an API for inspecting and manipulating symbolic values, the term cache, etc. to enable efficient implementation.

 {% include links.html %}